sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_1.rst

    a difference for the sort of work we’ll do in this book.
 In fact, during the writing of the book I upgraded several times and it didn’t make much difference at all to what is in this book.

+.. [#]
+   Please note that the figures (screenshots, etc.) within this book are using the English user interface.